-Motivation can be interpreted as a form of encouragement that exists in a person that comes from the movement of the soul and spirituality to do one or various kinds of deeds, such as doing a job or various kinds of work.
-Motivation itself can be present in humans, either because it is present within itself or because of encouragement from the outside.
-Both can be good drivers to foster a person's motivation either at work or in other activities.
-According to Handoko and Rambe (2018), motivation is an activity that can result, channel, and maintain the behavior of every human being.
-Meanwhile, according to umam (2015), describing work motivation below can be interpreted as an activity that can provide enthusiasm and encouragement for everyone.
-Thus, work motivation can also be said to be a driver of work morale for everyone and the size or smallness of a person's work achievement, which can be seen from the magnitude of the motivation of each person or individual.
-The results of research conducted by Arifin (2017) explained that motivation positively affects performance.
-However, different results are shown through research that has been conducted by Omoniyi (2020) where motivation does not have a positive and significant influence on employee performance.
+Motivation can be interpreted as a form of encouragement that exists in a person that can come from the movement of the soul and spirituality to do one or various kinds of deeds such as doing a job or various kinds of work.
+Motivation itself can be present in humans, either because it is present from within itself or because of encouragement from outside.
+Both can be good drivers to be able to foster a person's motivation either at work or in other activities.
+If referring to the opinion of Hamdiyah,

+Haryono, and Fathoni (2016), motivation is an activity that can result, channel and maintain the behavior of every human being.
+Meanwhile, according to Busro (2018), describing work motivation below can be interpreted as an activity that can provide enthusiasm and encouragement for everyone.
+Thus, this work motivation can also be said to be a driver of work morale for everyone and the size or smallness of a person's work achievement which can be seen from the magnitude of the motivation of each person or each individual himself.
+The results of research conducted by Anam (2018) explained that motivation positively affects performance.
+However, different results are shown through research that has been conducted by Aribowo, Satriawan, Indrawan, Kusuma, and Ekonomi (2022) where motivation does not have a positive and significant influence on employee performance.